dk14/wolfram-mega/docs/oracles.md

 ### SLA time Slashing

-Another example of slashing `contract` field can be useful for is refund slashing: lock funds in DLC, but allow trader to unlock such funds after timeout.
-In bitcoin this cn be achieved by adding extra unlocking "clause" into unlocking script of DLC CET transaction.
+Another example of where the slashing `contract` field can be useful for is refund slashing:

+- lock pledge funds in DLC CET transaction
+- allow trader to unlock such funds after timeout
+- allow oracle to unlock with provided fact

+In bitcoin, this can be achieved by adding extra timeout unlocking "sub-clause" (HTLC) into unlocking script of DLC CET transaction.

 ```ts
 const script = `